martinpihrt/OSPy-plugins/plugins/chmi/README.md

 * Send to HW map:
   If checked, detected rainy cities are sent to the external hardware map.

+* Animate radar map:
+  If checked, recent radar images from the last hour are kept in RAM and animated on the settings page.
+The static map remains available when animation data is not ready yet.

 * Map IP address:
   IP address for laskakit map or other diy maps.